HarshKumarraghav/SocialSeedlings/README.md

 - 🤖 **Personalized Recommendations:** Discover new cryptocurrencies, news articles, and investment opportunities tailored to your interests.
 - 🌍 **User-Friendly Interface:** Enjoy a clean and intuitive interface designed for both beginners and experienced users.
 - 🔒 **Trust and Reliability:** Access accurate data sourced from reputable and verified sources, building trust in your decision-making.
-- 📱 **Mobile Compatibility:** Access Cryptoverse on the go with a mobile-friendly design for convenience and flexibility.
+- 📱 **Mobile Compatibility:** Access Social Seedlings on the go with a mobile-friendly design for convenience and flexibility.
 - 💡**Educational Resources:** Access educational materials and resources to enhance your understanding of cryptocurrencies and blockchain technology.

 ---

-## 🛠️ Tech Stack Used in Cryptoverse:
+## 🛠️ Tech Stack Used in Social Seedlings:

-- **React.js:** A popular JavaScript library for building user interfaces, providing a fast and responsive application.
+- **NextJS 13:** A popular JavaScript library for building user interfaces, providing a fast and responsive application.
-- **Tailwind CSS:** A utility-first CSS framework that enables rapid development with customizable and reusable UI components.
-- **CoinGecko API:** Integrated to fetch cryptocurrency data, including details, market cap, and historical information.
-- **Bing News API:** Utilized to gather the latest cryptocurrency news and provide up-to-date information to users.
-- **Shcadcn UI:** A design system used for creating a consistent and visually appealing user interface throughout the application.
+- **React-Query:** Powerful asynchronous state management for TS/JS, React.
+- **Unsplash API:** The most powerful photo engine in the world.

 ---